 The first one I got was Totte leker med kisse by Gunilla Wolde (Totte is playing with the cat) from 1973.
 I thought it would be a great book for visiting kids who wants to pet Smilla (something she isn’t very keen on).

-I think it is so fun that the childrens books from the seventies are so much about how grown up should be and behave around children, like in Tummens mamma slutar r?ka (Tummens mother stopes smoking) by Inger and Lasse Sandberg.
+I think it is so fun that the children’s books from the seventies are so much about how grown up should be and behave around children, like in Tummens mamma slutar röka (Tummen’s mother stop smoking) by Inger and Lasse Sandberg.

 Here is a page from the book:

-And of course I got my mother presents.
+Yes, of course I sent my mother presents for Mother’s Day.
 Some crafting materials and a mothers day card, copied and printed collage from my Book of dreams.
-I thought it appropriate with tant grön (a character from another swedish childrens book writer and illustrator) since my mother loves her garden and has green fingers too.
+I thought it appropriate with tant grön (a character from another Swedish children’s book writer and illustrator) since my mother loves her garden and has green fingers too.
 I made several of these for the market, and sold some.
 One I sold to Maria who has uploaded a picture of hers with the text added to flickr.